lu-scallop/lu-scallop/README.md

 > 'lu-scallop' foi o nome do meu char no Dragon Age Inquisition, um dos melhores RPG's que joguei em 2016, por isso decidi colocar como meu nome de usuário no GitHub.

+**-----------------------------------------------------------------------------------------------------------------------------------------------------------------------**

+# A bit about me...
+Hello, welcome to my projects space!

+My name is Lucas, and I have one year of experience in programming.
+I am studying software development and applying what I learn in practice by creating personal projects.
+I am currently pursuing a degree in Systems Analysis and Development in the online modality at SENAC.
+It was in college where I had my first contact with the C# language, and I chose to specialize in this language and related technologies.

+Today, I align my college studies with other courses and platforms that offer programming education, such as DIO (Digital Innovation One), freeCodeCamp, CodeWars, and free Microsoft training.
+Additionally, I strive to be a self-taught learner, challenging myself to learn from the official documentation of the technology I study and through forums on the internet.
+I believe that learning to implement functionalities in code is challenging but very rewarding when you succeed!

+# Why C#?
+As I mentioned, my first contact with C# came through college.
+Before that, I was learning about Python and Web Technologies (HTML, CSS, and JavaScript).
+However, being new to this world of code and with the multitude of programming languages available, I was a bit indecisive about which language to start with, where to focus, and what I really wanted to do with programming.

+With these questions in mind, I started with C# and immediately fell in love with the possibilities that this language offers, or better yet, the entire range of possibilities in the .NET environment.
+One of the technologies that caught my attention was ASP.NET, which allows developers to create web applications, something crucial in this era of digitization.
+This interest probably arose from my prior contact with Web Technologies before learning about C# (which I continue to learn).

+Furthermore, before taking a step forward, I want to reinforce the fundamentals and also study other types of systems and programs that allow me to improve my personal projects, such as MySQL, where I have been integrating databases into these projects.

+# My Vision and Motivation
+I want to feel the satisfaction of other people being able to use my programs to solve a problem or use my programs in everyday life as one of those conveniences nowadays.
+That's why I don't like to create projects just to be 'just another' and occupy space in the repository, but something meaningful and useful, even if it's a simple program or doesn't have many features, but with clean code and useful for a user or even other developers who can improve this project, either in the code or in the interface, and that would be even more rewarding for me!

+# Contact Information
+Well, if you've made it this far, I want to thank you for reading my description!
+If you wish, send me a message at lucasviro023@gmail.com and/or visit my Linkedin: www.linkedin.com/in/lucas-vieira-rocha.

+Thank you!

+>[!NOTE]
+>'lu-scallop' was the name of my character in Dragon Age Inquisition, one of the best RPGs I played in 2016, so I decided to use it as my username on GitHub.